The "critical point test" (aka "scissors test") requires that if any one item fails, nobody should be injured.

 When rescuers calculate safety factors, they base the factor on static loads.
 This makes sense, because it is much easier to calculate static forces in the field.
 Rescuers ensure that the system can accommodate dynamic loads by using a sufficiently-high safety factor.
 For example, if a component that has a static safety factor of 10:1 encounters a dynamic event that generates forces which are five times more than expected (e.g., the litter slips over the edge and is caught by the belay line), the dynamic safety factor will be 2:1.

 Each component in a rigging system has its own static safety factor (SSF).
-The lowest component safety factor in the entire system is the static system safety factor (SSSF).
+The lowest component safety factor in the entire system (i.e., the component that is most likely to fail) is the static system safety factor (SSSF).

 To find the static system safety factor, start at the load and work your way through the entire system while comparing the forces to the strengths.